camunda/camunda-docs/docs/components/best-practices/operations/performance-tuning-camunda-c7.md

 This scenario is supported by Camunda, but you can run into serious problems.

-:::caution Solved in Camunda Cloud
+:::caution Solved in Camunda Platform 8
 This problem is only a problem with Camunda Platform 7.x!
-Zeebe, the workflow engine used in Camunda Cloud, can run high number of parallel activities.
+Zeebe, the workflow engine used in Camunda Platform 8, can run high number of parallel activities.
 :::

 The basic problem is the [execution tree](https://docs.camunda.org/manual/latest/user-guide/process-engine/process-engine-concepts/#executions) getting really big in this scenario.
 In most situations, the engine has to load the whole tree in order to do anything, even if that happens only in one parallel path.
 This not only influences performance, but also adds load to the database.